 We do offer a "First 4 Weeks" option for first year campers only.
 Be aware that everyone always ends up staying the full summer; but this plan seems to help the "nervous" parents!

-The fun and camaraderie doesn’t end with the summer; throughout the off-season we have THE TOWANDA TIMES newsletter, our fabulous FRIDAY NITE FLIX channel, email (email@example.com), our web site (www.camptowanda.com), chat rooms, social media (Facebook, Instagram (#ctrunins #ctmeetups #towanda), Twitter & Pinterest) reunions and get-togethers.
+The fun and camaraderie doesn’t end with the summer; throughout the off-season we have THE TOWANDA TIMES newsletter, our fabulous FRIDAY NITE FLIX channel, email ([email protected]), our web site (www.camptowanda.com), chat rooms, social media (Facebook, Instagram (#ctrunins #ctmeetups #towanda) reunions and get-togethers.

-We still go strong during the "off-season".
-In Fall we host a Fall Foliage Barbecue for a beautiful and relaxing day in the country.
-There is a Northern New Jersey Reunion in November, a Florida Beach Party in December, in January we have a New Camper Get-Together (which we call "Group Scoop") and a Ski Trip, The Senior Sleepover At Camp in February and much more!
+We are still going strong during the “off-season”.
+We host a Fall Foliage Barbecue for our camp families; a beautiful and relaxing day at camp.
+There is a New York area Reunion in November, A Florida Beach Party in December, in January we have a New Camper Get-Together (which we call “Group Scoop”), we offer a Ski Trip, the Senior Camper Sleepover at camp, Spring Picnic and much more!